-If so, you should make a written request to the Commission staff setting out the special circumstances, within a reasonable time frame prior to the public meeting, so that Commission staff can use reasonable endeavours to arrange a phone, skype camera or other video link up to the meeting.
+If so, you should submit a request in writing to the Commission setting out the special circumstances, within a reasonable time frame prior to the public meeting, so that the Commission can use reasonable endeavours to arrange a phone, skype camera or other video link up to the meeting.
 Whether this is possible will depend on the technology available, the location of the public meeting and may vary from case to case.